Japan and regions hold scaled-back disaster drills amid pandemic

 "It is urgent that we supply aid while preventing the spread of the virus," Prime Minister Shinzo Abe said at an emergency headquarters meeting convened for the drill.
 "We will provide swift assistance."

-In a following simulated news conference, Abe urged people to take action that will save lives and refrain from bulk buying in order to minimize panic.
+In a simulated news conference that followed, Abe urged people to take action that would save lives and refrain from bulk buying in order to minimize panic.

 At the practice emergency meeting, the governors of quake-hit prefectures reported damage to Cabinet members through a video link and called for the dispatch of disaster relief teams.
 The number of meeting participants was sharply reduced this year to prevent the spread of the virus.